-Advance tickets available through Eventbrite or pay by cash at the park on the day of the event.
+Advance tickets available through Eventbrite or pay at the park on the day of the event. $20/car

 Fort Ross Conservancy suggests you leave your dog at home during Festival because the park will be very crowded and the cannon firing is not dog-friendly.
 However, well behaved dogs on leash are legally allowed in the parking lot, on roads, and inside the fort compound.
 Dogs are not allowed on the beach.
 Thank you.
 California State Parks supports equal access.
 Prior to arrival, visitors with disabilities who need assistance should contact (707) 847-3437.

 9:00 Divine Service – St. Nicholas Cathedral, San Francisco (Chapel)

 10:30 Russian Orthodox Procession to the cemetery & Panikhida

 11:00 Bell Ringing: Victor Avdienko, Bell Ringer & Percussionist, SF Symphony (Chapel)

 11:00 Fort Ross Quest: Students from Russia share their videos (VC auditorium)

 11:00 Story Time with Mrs. Rotchev (Rotchev House)

 11:30 Archaeological Tour with Glenn Farris (outside south sallyport gate)

 11:30 Story Time (in Russian & English) – with Marina Pavlova – near Chapel